NerdyDuck/NerdyDuck.CodedExceptions/README.md

 It also includes helper classes to create standardized HRESULT values compliant to Microsoft's usage of HRESULT.
 See [here](https://msdn.microsoft.com/en-us/library/cc231198.aspx) for more information.

 #### Platforms
-- .NET Standard 2.0 (netstandard2.0), to support .NET Framework (4.6.1 and up), .NET Core (2.0 and up), Mono (5.4 and up), and the Xamarin and UWP platforms.
+- .NET Standard 2.0 (`netstandard2.0`), to support .NET Framework (4.6.1 and up), .NET Core (2.0 and up), Mono (5.4 and up), and the Xamarin and UWP platforms.
-- .NET 5 (net5.0)
-- .NET 6 (net6.0)
+- .NET 6 (`net6.0`)
-- .NET Framework 4.7.2 (net472): only `NerdyDuck.CodedExceptions.Configuration.AppConfig`; to support the ConfigurationManager class integrated into the framework, without the [System.Configuration.ConfigurationManager](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiQgqq-rt7rAhVOzKQKHWtOADgQFjABegQIARAB&url=https%3A%2F%2Fwww.nuget.org%2Fpackages%2FSystem.Configuration.ConfigurationManager%2F&usg=AOvVaw3QJEgGSRhEc4o3yYfrKf4q) Nuget package.
+- .NET Framework 4.7.2 (`net472`): only `NerdyDuck.CodedExceptions.Configuration.AppConfig`; to support the [ConfigurationManager](https://docs.microsoft.com/en-us/dotnet/api/system.configuration.configurationmanager) class integrated into the framework, without the [System.Configuration.ConfigurationManager](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiQgqq-rt7rAhVOzKQKHWtOADgQFjABegQIARAB&url=https%3A%2F%2Fwww.nuget.org%2Fpackages%2FSystem.Configuration.ConfigurationManager%2F&usg=AOvVaw3QJEgGSRhEc4o3yYfrKf4q) Nuget package.

 #### Languages
 The neutral resource language for all texts is English (en-US).
 Currently, the only localization available is German (de-DE).
 If you like to add other languages, feel free to send a pull request with the translated resources!

 #### How to get
-- Use the NuGet packages (include debug symbol files and supports [SourceLink](https://github.com/dotnet/sourcelink).
+- Use the NuGet packages:
   - https://www.nuget.org/packages/NerdyDuck.CodedExceptions
   - https://www.nuget.org/packages/NerdyDuck.CodedExceptions.Configuration.AppConfig
   - https://www.nuget.org/packages/NerdyDuck.CodedExceptions.Configuration.ConfigSection
   - https://www.nuget.org/packages/NerdyDuck.CodedExceptions.Configuration.Json
+  - All packages have corresponding debug symbol packages (.snupkg) and support [SourceLink](https://github.com/dotnet/sourcelink).
 - Download the binaries from the [Releases](../../releases/) page.
 - You can clone the repository and compile the libraries yourself (see the [Documentation](https://nerdyduck.github.io/CodedExceptions/index.html) for requirements).